 If you are just now starting to study for the Level 1 CFA exam, this guide can help you successfully prepare for the exam in three months.
 Passing the exam with three months of prep is a daunting task; the attack plan mapped out below seeks to help you slay the dragon.

-This study plan is based on notes taken from my journey through the CFA Level 1 exam.
-There may be some curriculum differences in the next test (CFAI likes to make adjustments from year to year), so be sure to compare this guidance with the official CFAI books for your exam.
+This study plan is based on notes taken from my journey through the Level 1 CFA exam.
+There may be some curriculum differences in the next test (CFA Institutelikes to make adjustments from year to year), so be sure to compare this guidance with the official CFA Institute books for your exam.

 At this point, you will probably need at least 20-25 hours of study per week, and more as the test date approaches.

 Purchase two (2) 100 page notebooks.
 One is for notes; the other for practice problems and tests.
 As you read each section, make notes of the concepts you believe are most likely to be tested.